oobabooga/text-generation-webui/README.md

 * Dropdown menu for quickly switching between different models.
 * Large number of extensions (built-in and user-contributed), including Coqui TTS for realistic voice outputs, Whisper STT for voice inputs, translation, [multimodal pipelines](https://github.com/oobabooga/text-generation-webui/tree/main/extensions/multimodal), vector databases, Stable Diffusion integration, and a lot more.
 See [the wiki](https://github.com/oobabooga/text-generation-webui/wiki/07-%E2%80%90-Extensions) and [the extensions directory](https://github.com/oobabooga/text-generation-webui-extensions) for details.
 * [Chat with custom characters](https://github.com/oobabooga/text-generation-webui/wiki/03-%E2%80%90-Parameters-Tab#character).
-* Precise templates for instruction-following models, including Llama-2-chat, Alpaca, Vicuna, Mistral, and many others.
+* Precise chat templates for instruction-following models, including Llama-2-chat, Alpaca, Vicuna, Mistral, and many others.
-* Easy UI for training LoRAs, as well as loading/unloading them on the fly.
+* LoRA: train new LoRAs with your own data, load/unload LoRAs on the fly for generation.
-* HF transformers integration: load models in 4-bit or 8-bit quantization through bitsandbytes, use llama.cpp with transformers samplers (`llamacpp_HF` loader), CPU inference in 32-bit precision using PyTorch.
+* Transformers library integration: load models in 4-bit or 8-bit precision through bitsandbytes, use llama.cpp with transformers samplers (`llamacpp_HF` loader), CPU inference in 32-bit precision using PyTorch.
 * OpenAI-compatible API server with Chat and Completions endpoints -- see the [examples](https://github.com/oobabooga/text-generation-webui/wiki/12-%E2%80%90-OpenAI-API#examples).

 ## How to install